 WHAT WE ARE LOOKING FOR:

-The successful applicant should fulfil the following requirements:
+The successful applicant should fulfill the following requirements:

-* Hold appropriate Masters level qualification in Advanced Practice.
+3. Hold an appropriate Master's level qualification in Advanced Practice.

 Informal enquiries to Sarah MacAngus, Lead ANP East Ross and Dingwall Hospital- sarah.macangus@nhs.scot